JairParra/Modified_MNIST_state-of-the-art_exploration/README.md

 ## Announcements:
 - Our group on MyCourses is **Group 9**, please join ASAP
 - Once the above is done, please join the Kaggle competition on **Group 9**
-- Wil start uploading raw data soon to the repo.
 - If we collect sources along the way, please make sure you write document them down in the **literature** folder.
 - As possible, we will try to work using **branching**.
 We wil upload some initial scripts that are more or less complete to the **master** branch, but whenever other changes are to be made, please initialize a **pull request**.
 We will then discuss when meging the code and/or branches.
 - When a task is done, please put **done** next to it, but please don't delete the whole task until 2 days later so we can all know how progress is going.
 - We can all mess around with code on our own computers, however since we will be trianing Neural Nets, we will be using **Google Colab**.
-(Jair) I will upload a link to a tutorial on it soon.
+- **Meeting tomorrow 4pm **

 ## Tasks: